multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ## Creating Accounts

-You can create an account directly from the entrypoint.
+You can initialize an account directly from the entrypoint.
 Keep in mind that the account is network agnostic, meaning it doesn't matter which entrypoint is used.
-Accounts are used for signing transactions and managing the account's nonce.
+Accounts are used for signing transactions and messages and managing the account's nonce.
 They can also be saved to a PEM or keystore file for future use.

 For example, to create a Devnet entrypoint:
 ```js
 {
   const entrypoint = new DevnetEntrypoint();